 There is a circular walk linking the Country Park with the two Ladybridge Drive parks which is marked by eye catching boards giving information relevant to the area in which the board is sited.
 Details of the points of interest on the circular walk are in a leaflet which can be picked up from our Information Centre at the Drovers Return café at the eastern end of the Country Park car-park opposite St. Benedict’s Church.
 The leaflets are also available from Hunsbury Library in Overslade Close.

 The Friends of West Hunsbury Parks group was formed in 2009 when the Parks were beginning to need rather more attention than they were receiving, and the Country Park in particular was suffering from vandalism, anti social behaviour and, on some days, could have up to three burnt out cars in it.
-We have a core group of up to eight people, have a constitution, and rely on volunteers to come forward to help us carry out any practical work within the Parks.
+We have a core group of up to eight people, have a constitution, and rely on volunteers to come forward to help us carry out work within the Parks.

 We take part in Heritage Open Days.
 This is a nationwide event held annually in September, which is supported by the National Trust.
 For more information about HOD, visit the Heritage Open Days website.